karlospn/mytechramblings-site-source-code/content/posts/gitops-with-azure-devops-helm-acr-flux-and-k8s.md

 I'm going to use the following components:

 - **Azure DevOps** as my VCS (version control system)
-- **Azure ACR** as my container registry and also as my helm chart repository.
+- **Azure Container Registry** as my container registry and also as my helm chart repository.
 - **Kubernetes** on-premise for hosting the applications.
 - **Helm** to manage the application kubernetes files.
 - **Flux** and **Helm-Operator** to deploy the applications in an automatic way into the cluster.